veewee/veewee.github.io/app/_posts/2016-12-21-optimizing-php-performance-by-fq-function-calls.md

 - Run an overridden function that exists globally and in the namespace.
 - Run a namespaced function.

-I've choosen a rather big amount of revs and iterations to make sure the results are accurate.
+I've chosen a rather big amount of revs and iterations to make sure the results are accurate.
 The code in the benchmark looks like this:

 {% highlight php %}